5 Benefits of the Internet of Things (IoT) for SMBs

 5. Increased Mobility and Agility

-The nature of IoT technology means that businesses now can let their employees conduct their work from virtually any location—flexibility that can provide key advantages to SMBs in particular.
+The nature of IoT technology means that businesses now can let their employees conduct their work from virtually any location—this is the type of flexibility that can become a key advantage in the right situation.

-Office leases aren’t cheap, and the IoT revolution has allowed a surge in small and mid-sized businesses changing the way they operate—hiring more full-time remote employees in “work from anywhere” positions.
+Office leases aren’t cheap, and the IoT revolution has allowed a surge in businesses shifting the way they operate—hiring more full-time remote employees in “work from anywhere” positions.

 What the Stats Say About Increased Mobility and Agility

-While the Internet of Things provides ample opportunities for companies to utilize devices outside of typical office environments, there are several considerations that must be made.
-Take, for instance, security and safety—key aspects of IoT implementatiosn that prompt hesitation among would-be adopters.
+While the Internet of Things provides ample opportunities for companies to use devices outside of typical office environments, there are several considerations that must be made.
+Take, for instance, security and safety—key aspects of IoT implementations that prompt hesitation among would-be adopters.

 42% of businesses cite “difficulty managing security” as a key challenge to IoT implementation in their organization.

-These security considerations are more comprehensive than just protecting the devices of remote workers, as IoT encompasses a wide range of devices such as edge devices, for example.
+These security considerations are more comprehensive than just protecting the devices of remote workers, as IoT encompasses a wide range of devices such as edge devices.

 29% of companies feel that the risk of adopting IoT is not worth the benefits of using it.
-With a strong cybersecurity policy in place, the Internet of Things can be used safely and effectively in business operations.
+But, with a strong cybersecurity policy in place, the Internet of Things can be used safely and effectively in business operations.

 In terms of organizations wanting to adopt a remote-first policy for their employees, ensuring the protection of the IoT devices they use daily is crucial in ensuring the business network and its data is not vulnerable to cyberattacks.